Onelinerhub/onelinerhub/python-numpy/how-to-get-column-from-numpy-array.md

-# How to get column from Numpy array
+# How to get row from Numpy array

 ```python
 import numpy as np